jedington/Canvas-Your-Goals/README.md

 ------
 ### To-Do List

 The first part of the project is a list of tasks that need to be accomplished in order to attain the certain goals.
 These goals will be on a separate page from the custom page, or vision board.
-The user should be allowed to create their own separate goals, the tasks under goals, and subtasks—if necessary, dependent on complexity—in order to achieve said goals.
-This part of the project should be much simpler than the first to implement from a developer perspective.
-Still, this previous statement does not mean it will be easy either.
+The user should be allowed to create their own separate goals, the tasks under goals, and steps--if necessary--dependent on complexity—in order to achieve said goals.
+This part of the project should be much simpler than the first to implement from a developer perspective, but this does not mean it will be easy either.

 ------
 ### Vision Board